AGbreel/ClientManagementAPP/README.md

-💳 Banking Management System
+Banking Management System
-📌 Overview
+*Overview

 A full-stack project for managing clients and banking transactions.
 It provides a web interface to add clients, record transactions, and view detailed logs.
 The project is built with React (MUI + TailwindCSS) for the frontend, and ASP.NET Core + SQL Server for the backend.
 #================================================================
-⚙️ Features
+*Features
-🔑 Authentication: Sign in with a predefined user.
+>Authentication: Sign in with a predefined user.
-👥 Client Management:
+>Client Management:
   - Add a new client (AddClient).
   - View all clients (GetClients).
   - Get client details by ID (GetClientById).
-💰 Transactions:
+>Transactions:
   - Add new transaction (AddTransaction).
   - View all transactions (GetTransactions).
-📊 Dashboard: Overview of clients and transactions.
+>Dashboard: Overview of clients and transactions.
 #================================================================
-🗄️ Database (SQL Server)
+*Database (SQL Server)
-Stored Procedures:
+>Stored Procedures:
   - AddClient → Insert a new client.
   - GetClients → Fetch all clients.
   - GetClientById → Get client details by ID.